-When you have decided to trade with your limited company, you must apply to Companies House.
+When you have decided to trade with your UK limited company, you must apply to Companies House.
 You can apply your application directly, either electronically via the Companies House or by manually filling out Form IN01.
 Alternatively, you can use a third party to handle the application on your behalf - a professional agent or your accountant can do so.

 Here are the details and documentation required to complete the process:

 Choose a Business Name

 You have to choose a unique name for your business.
 It can't be too close to an active business that is registered at Companies House.
 LIMITED or LTD should be used at the end of your registered name.

 This is the legal address listed on the public register by Companies House.
 Legal documents, notes, and notifications are sent to the registered office by Companies House and HMRC.
 This can't be a box or PO box.

 Company directors are responsible for operating the business.
 You may need to name at least one director of a company who is an individual (not another company) and at least 16 years old.
 They must be residents in the UK.
 You will be asked to provide their full name, date of birth, nationality, occupation, home and service address.

 The secretary of the company is in an administrative position which is responsible for filing company records.
 Now it is no longer required to name a Secretary for your UK company.
 The duties are automatically passed on to the company directors, in the absence of a company secretary.

 A corporation may issue shares to shareholders who can also own a company.
 You are entitled to issue as many shares as you wish.